|Date of Birth||9 February 1987, Santa Ana, California, USA|

 Mini Bio (1)

-He resides in Los Angeles where he enjoys supporting charities such as Help USA and Lupus LA.
+He resides in Los Angeles, where he enjoys supporting the charity Lupus LA.